Doncaster St Leger Festival betting offer: get £40 in free bets with Paddy Power this week

 We highly recommend that you take the time to read the terms and conditions attached to the new player promotion before signing up.
 This takes just a few minutes to complete and will improve your understanding of how this Doncaster St Leger Festival betting offer works and what's expected of you as a new customer.

-Here are two following big races to watch out for on day two of the Doncaster St Leger Festival:
+Here are two following big races to watch out for on day three of the Doncaster St Leger Festival:

 Paddy Power provide some of the best Doncaster St Leger Festival betting odds and offer one of the most comprehensive levels of coverage of all the races.
 Here's more: